mit-ccc/twclient/README.rst

 See the License for the specific language governing permissions and limitations under the License.

 ..
-[1] You will of course need to make sure you have the right to use all of your credentials and are complying with Twitter's terms of use.
+[1] Of course, you'll need to make sure you have the right to use all of your credentials and are complying with Twitter's terms of use.